mmin18/WaxPatch/README.md

 Mutated version of Wax (https://github.com/probablycorey/wax/)

 Support method override and direct method call from Obj-C code, which gives you the ability to dynamically change the behavior of a running iOS application.

+It has been proved stable on more than 5,000,000 devices.
 ### Tutorial
 The patch is a zip file contains patch.lua and other lua codes.
 The sample code can be found at /patch folder.